Jaganmathangi/Target-Brazil-SQL-Analysis/README.md

 This interactive Tableau dashboard provides a comprehensive overview of sales performance, offering key insights through clear and concise data visualizations.

-# 📊 Key Highlights
+### 📊 Key Highlights

-<strong>Metrics at a Glance</strong> – Total Sales, Total Profit, Profit Margin, Number of Orders, and Number of Customers.
+<b>Metrics at a Glance</b> – Total Sales, Total Profit, Profit Margin, Number of Orders, and Number of Customers.

 <strong>Sales Breakdown</strong> – Visual insights on sales by Category, Segment, and Ship Mode, revealing revenue drivers.